hgiasac/blog-builder/pages/posts/2018-11-18-Record-Row-Type-and-Row-Polymorphism.md

 p { key: "", about: "", acceptCharset: "", accessKey: "", ... } -- uhh, too long
 ```

-Before PureScript support row types, the popular idea is using Array Props to define React properties (Haskel DOM libraries is the same idea).
+Before PureScript support row types, the popular idea is using Array Props to define React properties (Haskell DOM libraries is the same idea).
 It is still good.
 The flaw is attributes can be duplicated.

 Since Row Constraints appearance, the issue has easily been solved.